Merylin-O/BioinformHer-Module-2-Mini-Project/README.md

 - [MEGA X Manual](https://www.megasoftware.net/)

 Thank you for reading to this point.
-More details are in the uploaded pdf
+More details are in the uploaded pdf, [HBB_MiniProject_Merylin Wuraola Ogunlola](https://github.com/Merylin-O/BioinformHer-Module-2-Mini-Project/blob/main/HBB_MiniProject_Merylin%20Wuraola%20Ogunlola.pdf)